Visual Tools

 Venn Diagram

-A graphical representation of sets and their relationships using overlapping circles.
+A graphical representation using overlapping circles to depict sets (events) and their relationships within a sample space.

 Complement of a Set